Juniper/terraform-provider-apstra/docs/resources/datacenter_generic_system.md

 Optional:

 - `group_label` (String) This field is used to collect multiple links into aggregation groups.
-For example, to create two LAG pairs from four physical links, you might use `group_label` value "bond0" on two links and "bond1" on the other two links
+For example, to create two LAG pairs from four physical links, you might use `group_label` value "bond0" on two links and "bond1" on the other two links.
+Apstra assigns a unique group ID to each link by default.
 - `lag_mode` (String) LAG negotiation mode of the Link.
 - `tags` (Set of String) Names of Tag to be applied to this Link.
 If a Tag doesn't exist in the Blueprint it will be created automatically.

-Read-Only:

-- `id` (String) Graph datastore ID of the link node.